 Procurement decisions based purely on purchase price may prove to be false economy, costing more in the long run as a result of increased fuel bills or because products will need to be repaired or replaced sooner.
 Thinking about the long term is much more likely to deliver efficiency, cost-effectiveness and value-for-money.

-If you need any help or advice on selecting the right commercial boiler for you, your local Area Sales Manager will be more than happy to assist you.
+If you need any help or advice on selecting the right commercial boiler for you, your local Technical Sales Manager will be more than happy to assist you.